wrzlbrmft/arch-pi/README.md

 `DOWNLOAD_PACKAGE_SETS_PATH` setting.

-The installation is configured to automatically connect to the given wireless network, so simply reboot you are online.
+The installation is configured to automatically connect to the given wireless network.
+Simply reboot and you are online.

 ### Using an Alternative Configuration File